Bradshaw/NaNoWriMo2016/Chapter1.md

 I walk outside.
 Chill hits my chest, I was sweating in there.
 I unwrap the sweater from my fist and slip it on.
 Where's Kreug?

 "Hey"
 Kreug looks up, he's got that stupid grin on his face.
 I can't remember what he takes, probably some mix of pills.
+"Oh, hey.
+So, you going to fuck her?"
+Fuck you, Kreug.
+"I don't know, Kreug, she's high as fuck."